elunna/nerfhack-changelog/README.md

 * Throne #sits can summon much larger audiences.
 * Guaranteed pit trap just outside of wizard's zoo.
 * Courtrooms generated after level 20 can be filled with vampires (dNetHack).
-* Gnomish mines fill levels sometimes have varied lighting.
+* Gnomish mines fill levels sometimes have varied lighting; rarely they get ice patches.
 * Fake "Closed for inventory" shop engravings can appear in random places.

 ### New levels